Siemens USA: Our mission for diversity, equity and inclusion

 We are committed to DEI in our existing business goals and processes, from how we work with suppliers and how we hire talent to how we build teams for projects and how we interact with our customers.

 At Siemens, where we have a team of 40,000, diversity extends beyond inherent attributes such as gender, age or ethnicity.
 It also mirrors who we are through acquired attributes such as education, socioeconomic background, nationality, job experience, religion, etc. As an inclusive business, we strive to empower employees to always be their authentic selves at work.

-Diversity, Equity and Inclusion becomes a lens for looking at, identifying, developing and advancing the business.
+Diversity, equity and inclusion (DEI) becomes a lens for looking at, identifying, developing and advancing the business.
 Focused efforts will yield greater business results.Nichelle Grant, Head of Diversity, Equity and Inclusion, Siemens USA